The Central BESS

 Key Benefits of the BESS

-The Central BESS is a pivotal component of Queensland’s strategy to transition to a cleaner, more sustainable energy future.
-By providing a reliable and flexible storage solution, it will help balance supply and demand, integrating more renewable energy into the grid and reducing reliance on fossil fuels
+The Central BESS is a pivotal component of Queensland’s transition to a cleaner, more sustainable energy future.
+By providing a reliable and flexible storage solution, it will help balance supply and demand, integrating more renewable energy into the grid and reducing reliance on fossil fuels.

 Enhancing Grid Reliability and Affordability

-In addition to its environmental benefits, The Central BESS has the potential to play a crucial role in securing reliable and affordable power for Queensland.
+In addition to its environmental benefits, The Central BESS will play a crucial role in securing reliable and affordable power for Queensland.
 By connecting directly to the existing 275kV network infrastructure, it can provide critical grid services, such as frequency regulation and peak load management, contributing to a stable and efficient electricity supply.

-This infrastructure will help mitigate the impacts of power fluctuations and outages, aiming to deliver a more dependable energy system for households and businesses alike.
+This infrastructure will help mitigate the impacts of power fluctuations and outages, aiming to deliver a more dependable energy system for households and businesses.
 Additionally, by utilising existing transmission lines, we can minimise construction impacts and reduce the need for new infrastructure development

 Development Timeline

-4. Construction Start: Construction of The Central BESS is expected to commence in Q3 2025 and take approximately 24 months.
+- Construction Start: Construction of The Central BESS is expected to commence in Q3 2025 and will take approximately 24 months.

 Find Out More

-For more information about The Central BESS Battery Energy Storage System and its impact on the local community, please visit www.thecentralbess.com.au/ or reach out to our community engagement team at info@thecentralbess.com.au
+For more information about The Central BESS, please visit www.thecentralbess.com.au/ or reach out to our project team at info@thecentralbess.com.au.

 We are committed to keeping stakeholders informed and involved throughout the development and operation of this vital energy infrastructure project.